nginx/unit-docs/source/news/2024/unit-1.33.0-released.rst

    This option can be set under **/settings/listen_threads** and controls the number of threads the router process creates to handle client connections.
-By default Unit creates the same number of threads as there are CPUs available.
+By default, Unit creates the same number of threads as there are CPUs available.

 #. **backlog**